 Once a state board of accountancy determines that a candidate has met the requirements for sitting for the CPA Exam, the candidate will face the most difficult part of becoming a certified public accountant—the exam itself.

 The CPA Exam is infamous for its low pass rates, and this only serves to re-emphasize our advice that you attend a college or university that has a rigorous accounting program.

 As a general rule, you should sit for the CPA Exam as soon as you meet your state's academic requirements.
 The exam is based on academics, so it's best to take the test while your accounting courses are reasonably fresh in your mind.
 Recollection of coursework material will be more valuable to you than on-the-job experiences.

 We recommend that you sign up for a CPA Exam review course before attempting the CPA Exam.

 After passing the CPA Exam, but before a CPA license is issued, applicants for a CPA license will need to fulfill an ethics requirement, such as completion of an ethics course and/or an ethics exam.
 Learn your state's requirements regarding ethics at State Boards of Accountancy.

 The experience requirements for obtaining a CPA license are determined by each state's board of accountancy.

-Prior to 2006, if someone had successfully passed the CPA Exam the odds were great that the person could easily find a job that provided the required professional accounting experience.
-However, there are times when economic conditions make it difficult to find an accounting position that provided the required experience may be more challenging.
+Generally, if someone had successfully passed the CPA Exam the odds were great that the person could easily find a job that provided the required professional accounting experience.
+However, there are times when economic conditions make it difficult to find an accounting position that provides the required experience.

 You must apply for your CPA license through your state's board of accountancy (or its designated licensing agency) and may be required to renew your CPA license annually or biannually.

 In order to maintain a CPA license, most state boards of accountancy require CPAs to take a specified number of continuing professional education (CPE) hours within a specified period of time.
 Boards will state what types of CPEs will meet this requirement.

 For more details, check with your State's Board of Accountancy.